 With regard to our website, this includes in particular the web hoster 1&1 IONOS SE based in Germany.
-With regard to our newsletter, this is Mailchimp, based in the USA.
-These service providers process your data on our behalf and exclusively according to our instructions on the basis of a contract processing agreement (Art.
+With regard to our newsletter, this is Mailchimp, and as CRM to manage our contacts, it is Hubspot, both based in the USA.
+The Quick Self-Assessment platform is run by Harding Scott Ltd. based in the UK.
+These service providers process your data on our behalf and exclusively according to our instructions on the basis of a data processing agreement (Art.
 28 GDPR).

 11. Data processing in countries outside the European Union/European Economic Area

 If, in individual cases, personal data is processed by a service provider located outside the scope of the GDPR, we have provided suitable safeguards to ensure that a high level of protection of your personal data is guaranteed at all times.
 For example, we have concluded so-called EU standard contractual clauses with the relevant service providers.
 These standard contractual clauses are contractual rules provided by the European Commission, the use of which ensures a high level of data protection.
 The sample standard contractual clauses and further information on their use can be found at the European Commission’s website .